nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 * <code>recipient</code> is not specified
 * <code>reasonCode</code> is non-specific for example, 'Referral for futher care'

+## Referrer Details

+The provider **MUST** populate the <code>requester</code> with the practitioner who recorded the referral, if available.
+This may be a clinician or a member of the administrative staff.
+The role, organisation and contact details for the referrer **MUST** be included with the bundled resource as available.

+If the organisation provided with the referrer details is not the GP Practice responsible for the referral, then the <code>onBehalfOf</code> element **SHOULD** provide a reference to the GP Practice responsible for the referral.

 ## Referral status

 GP Clinical Systems support recording of a status for a referral or derive a status according the actions which have been undertaken for the referral.